skinny-framework/skinny-framework/README.md

 }
 ```

-Company object should extend `SkinnyCRUDMapper` and you should prepare some view templates under `src/main/webapp/WEB-INF/views/members/`.
+Company object should implement `skinny.SkinnyModel` APIs and you should prepare some view templates under `src/main/webapp/WEB-INF/views/members/`.

 ### ORM